 top of page

-I am an Assistant Professor of Communication at the University of Illinois at Urbana-Champaign.
+I am an Associate Professor of Communication at the University of Illinois at Urbana-Champaign.

 My research explores why people talk (or do not talk) about politics and the role of digital media in facilitating a space for community and political discourse.
 I tackle these questions using diverse methodologies, including surveys, experiments, interviews, and ethnography.
 My recent book with Oxford University Press explores the reasons why individuals do not express their political opinions in public and how they express those opinions and organize in secret.
 This work is concerned with the effects of social, geographic, and political polarization and how this threatens liberal democratic norms.